 As a Sustainable Food City, we will promote a vibrant and diverse food economy, with local communities having access to a range of healthy and affordable food options.
-We will continue to increase recycling and reduce waste and increase recycling and energy recovery, helping to reduce the Carbon footprint of our current lifestyles.
+We will continue to reduce waste and increase recycling and energy recovery, helping to reduce the Carbon footprint of our current lifestyles.